hymkor/strict-lsp/readme.md

 ```
 : (strict "example-warning")

-HOGE: BAR is not declared.
+HOGE: BAR has no declarations.
 HOGE: FOO is unused.
 ```